 A team of behavioral intervention specialists and social workers provides information and referral, advocacy, short-term crisis counseling and/or in-home behavioral interventions for families in crisis.

-YAI's Independent Living Program (ILP) is a 26 week course which provides the opportunity for adults, 18 years of age and older,to learn and develop in a group setting.
+YAI's Independent Living Skills Program (ILSP) is a 24 week course which provides the opportunity for adults, 18 years of age and older,to learn and develop in a group setting.
 Sessions focus on judgment, decision making, risk-taking, recognizing strengths, problem-solving, self-esteem, and self-advocacy.